arduino/docs-content/content/learn/03.programming/10.audio/audio.md

 // 1.
 Upload the sketch to the Arduino.
 // 2.
 Click on the Serial monitor to see some visual feed back of the SMOOTHSTEP function.
 // 3.
 Scroll through the print out to see the SMOOTHSTEP curve.
 // 4.
-Play with the code and addapt it to your needs! ;)
+Play with the code and adapt it to your needs! ;)

 #define SMOOTHSTEP(x) ((x) _ (x) _ (3 - 2 \* (x))) //SMOOTHSTEP expression.